-Tiffany Haddish and Aries Spencer accuser reportedly drops court case
+Tiffany Haddish and Aries Spears accuser reportedly drops court case

 In a statement published by TMZ, Jane Doe said: “My family and I have known Tiffany Haddish for many years – and we now know that she would never harm me or my brother or help anyone else do anything that could harm us.
 We wish Tiffany the best and are glad that we can all put this behind us.”

-The statement does not mention Aries, who is also cleared following the dismissal.
+The statement does not mention Spears, who is also cleared following the dismissal.

 The plaintiff had previously accused the pair of “intentional infliction of emotional distress, gross negligence, sexual battery, sexual harassment, and sexual abuse of a minor.”